jakelever/swc-machine-learning-short/_episodes/02-data.md

 teaching: 15
 exercises: 0
 questions:
+- "How do I load data?"
-- "How can I move around on my computer?"
+- "How do I triage data?"
 objectives:
-- "Explain the similarities and differences between a file and a directory."
+- "Refresh on working with data in NumPy."
 keypoints:
-- "The file system is responsible for managing information on the disk."
+- "Good data is the key to success in machine learning"
+- "More data allows for more complicated machine learning."
+- "You will (and should) spend most of your time checking and cleaning up data."
 ---

 The most challenging part of machine learning is getting good data, and enough of it.
 The more complex the machine learning method, the more data you need.
 Data can be continious (e.g. heights of patients), binary (e.g. wears glasses or not) or categorical (e.g. ).
 You may have a target variable, e.g. a field which you would like to predict for new data samples.
 This could be whether a patient has a disease, whether an image is a cat, etc. You may not have a target variable, and want to explore the data.